COPA turns 60 this year

 In August of 1963, at COPA’s Annual Meeting in Kingston, Ont., eastern and western vice-president positions were initiated.
-Charles “Chuck” Leavens was elected COPA’s first eastern vice-president and Neil Armstrong was elected as the first western v-p.
+Charles “Chuck” Leavens was elected COPA’s first eastern vice-president and Neil Armstrong was elected as the first western vice-president.

 In 1964, the cost of a COPA membership was raised to $12 a year.
 By the end of the year, COPA’s membership topped 6,000.

 In 1967, as COPA celebrated 15 years of service to aviation, the country celebrated its 100th birthday.